nonstopacademy/git-tutorial/01-commands.md

 ## Fetch and merge changes on the remote server branch to your working directory

     git pull origin <BRANCHNAME>

+## Temporarily shelves (or stashes) changes you've made to your working copy

+    git stash

 # Branch